alnitak/flutter_recorder/README.md

 - Get volume, audio and FFT data in real-time

 ## Setup permissions
-After setting up permission for you Android, MacOS or iOS, in your app, you will need to ask for permission to use the microphonem maybe using [permission_handler](https://pub.dev/packages/permission_handler) plugin. https://pub.dev/packages/permission_handler
+After setting up permission for your Android, MacOS, or iOS, in your app, you will need to ask for permission to use the microphone for example using [permission_handler](https://pub.dev/packages/permission_handler) plugin. https://pub.dev/packages/permission_handler

 #### Android